soichih/osg-blast/README.md

 ncbi-blast workflow submission script

-osg-blast submits a workflow to run blast search on a large input queries with a large database. osg-blast is intended to run on Open Science Grid, and via osg-xsede submit host.
+osg-blast submits a workflow to run blast search on a large input queries with a large database. osg-blast is intended to run on Open Science Grid, and via glidein enabled submit host (such as osg-xsede).

 # Installation